AquaticEcoDynamics/SCERM/README.md

 ## The Swan-Canning Estuarine Response Model

-This repository houses the hydrodynamic-biogeochemical model for the [Swan Canning estaury](https://parks.dpaw.wa.gov.au/park/swan-canning-riverpark), located in Perth, Western Australia.
+This repository houses the hydrodynamic-biogeochemical model for the [Swan Canning estuary](https://parks.dpaw.wa.gov.au/park/swan-canning-riverpark), located in Perth, Western Australia.

-The model uses the TUFLOW-FV finite volume hydrodynamic model, and the AED water quality model.
+The model uses the TUFLOW-FV 3D finite volume hydrodynamic model, and the AED water quality model.

 Various generations of the model system exist and are archived; here the latest SCERM generation is active - SCERM v7.
+The model supports the Swan Canning Virtual Estuary Observatory (SCEVO) system and is used to improve understanding of management efforts and climate change.

 ## References